 - Just 10,000 grains makes it inefficient in larger homes or settings

 The PRO-1000 is designed to work with RVs, and this is where this water softener excels the most.
-If your expectations are for transport and water softening in small settings, this is the best water softener on the market.
-Click here if you wish to see our detailed Watts RV PRO-1000 water softener review.
+If your expectations are for transport and water softening in small settings, this is the water softener is ideal for you.
+Click here if you wish to see our detailed Watts RV PRO-1000 review.

-We hope you have found our guide useful, make sure to check out our detailed water softener reviews to help you find the best water softener for your home.
+We hope you have found our guide useful, make sure to check out our installation guide for when you come to installing your new system.

 WonderPlugin Gallery is a WordPress photo and video gallery plugin, and a great way to showcase your images and videos online.